-12.2 Temporary Disability: Substitute Position - Any person who has a temporary physical disability, as substantiated by a current written medical opinion, which prevents him from using a specified position may assume the next more difficult position in lieu of that position.
+12.2 Temporary Disability: Substitute Position - Any person who has a temporary physical disability, as substantiated by a current written medical opinion, which prevents him from using a specified position as defined in this Rule, may assume the next more difficult position in lieu of that position.
 In this manner, sitting may be used for prone, kneeling may be used for sitting, and standing may be used for kneeling.
-The Arena Director must be informed of the substitute, and may require that the substitute position be demonstrated so that he may be certain it meets the definition of the appropriate rule.
+Any substitute position must conform to the Rule which defines it.
+The Match Director must be informed of the substitute, and may require that the substitute position be demonstrated so he may be certain that it meets the definition of the appropriate Rule.